End of Life Care at Blackpool Teaching Hospitals

 The team is led by Dr Harriet Preston, Head of Department for Palliative Medicine and Clinical Lead for End of Life Care, and Jackie Brunton, Lead Nurse for Cancer and End of Life Care.
-We are supported by Rev. Ian Baxter, Chaplaincy Lead, and Gail Watson, Interim Directorate Manager.
+We are supported by Rev. Ian Baxter, Chaplaincy Lead, and Gail Watson, Directorate Manager.
 The team has strong nursing input from ward managers, matrons and Trinity Palliative Care Clinical Nurse Specialists.
 Our extended team includes representatives from community services, speech and language therapy, hospital discharge team, respiratory team and links with services for carers and for patients with other life limiting illnesses such as dementia.

 Awards and recognition

 The End of Life Care team have been delighted to have received several awards over the past seven years.
 The team was the overall winner in the Cancer Care category of the Care Integration Awards 20102.
 In 2014 The Fylde Coast Carers Trust named the team ‘Hospital Team of the Year’ and in 2015 they were awarded ‘End of Life Care Team of the Year’ at the Patient Safety Awards.
 The team were named ‘Palliative Care Team of the Year’ at the 2016 BMJ awards.

 We were delighted with the outcome from the inspection, with the Trust awarded an Outstanding for the section titled ‘Are end of life care services responsive to people’s needs?
 The overall rating for End of Life Care was Good, reflecting the value of investment in training for our staff which has empowered them to deliver a high quality patient centred service for patients and their families.

 National Care of the Dying Audit report 2016